codeplaysoftware/sycl.tech-content/content/projects/2024/2024-12-16-parallel-computing-in-practice.md

 external_url: https://github.com/apinge/parallel_computing_in_practice
 ---

-Examples of deploying and computing with SYCL, OpenCL, Level Zero nd OpenMP on GPU devices for enhanced parallel performance, primarily on the Windows platform.
+Examples of deploying and computing with SYCL, OpenCL, Level Zero and OpenMP on GPU devices for enhanced parallel performance, primarily on the Windows platform.